Parenting for Social Justice

 Halloween is the perfect opportunity to continue family conversations about race and culture.
 Together, you can learn about diverse cultures and ways of being in the world.
 And together, you can find ways to celebrate that are fun and respectful.

-Q&A with Nat Vikitsreth, LCSW
+Insight from Nat Vikitsreth, LCSW

 In a nutshell, the conversation about racism begins when you’re ready and rooted in your values.
 Because babies and toddlers are already learning about implicit biases and prejudices just by observing the world around them.
 They’re ready for you to help them learn.
 The real question is: are you ready?

 Some parents start this conversation because they want to be a good ally and teach their child about their privileges.
 For other parents, discussing racism is critical because their child’s skin color can put them in real danger.